Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Indianapolis has played 11 games, with seven wins against the spread.

-- The Colts have an ATS record of 5-2 in their seven games when underdogs by 3 points or more this year.

-- Indianapolis' games this season have gone over the total in seven out of 11 opportunities (63.6%).
+- Indianapolis' games this year have hit the over seven times in 11 opportunities (63.6%).

-- Indianapolis is 7-2 against the spread and 6-3 overall when the team records more than 22.2 points.
+- Indianapolis is 7-2 against the spread and 6-3 overall when the team scores more than 22.2 points.

-- In games that Indianapolis picks up over 322.1 yards, the team is 6-1 against the spread and 4-3 overall.
+- In games that Indianapolis churns out more than 322.1 yards, the team is 6-1 against the spread and 4-3 overall.

-- This year the Colts have 10 turnovers, eight fewer than the Buccaneers have takeaways (18).

 Home and road insights

-- Indianapolis is 3-3 overall, and 3-3 against the spread, at home.
+- At home this season, Indianapolis is 3-3 against the spread and 3-3 overall.

-- The Colts have two wins ATS (2-2) as 3-point underdogs or greater at home.
+- The Colts have two wins ATS (2-2) as 3-point underdogs or more at home.

-- This season, Indianapolis has gone over the total in three of six home games.
+- In three of six games at home this season, Indianapolis has gone over the total.

-- Tampa Bay is 2-3 overall, and winless against the spread, on the road.

-- The Buccaneers are winless ATS (0-4) as 3-point favorites or more on the road.
+- The Buccaneers are winless ATS (0-4) on the road as 3-point favorites or more.

-- Tampa Bay has hit the over twice in five away games this season.
+- This year, in five away games, Tampa Bay has gone over the total twice.

-- Buccaneers away games this season average 51.2 total points, 1.8 fewer than this outing's over/under (53).
+- The average total in Buccaneers away games this season is 51.2 points, 2.3 fewer than this outing's over/under (53.5).

 Powered by Data Skrive.